 Triple Berry Rum Fizz

 Cool down with a refreshing cocktail bursting with summery flavors.
-This cocktail is perfect for an evening hanging out on the porch or with a gathering of friends.
+This recipe is ideal for an evening hanging out on the porch or with a gathering of friends.
 Seasonal berries give the cocktail a bright, merry color and flavor; perfect ingredients for the perfect summer day!

 Triple Berry Treat

 I grow blackberries, blueberries and raspberries in the garden.
-Some I freeze some to enjoy over the cooler months and some become jams and jellies.
-On an especially hot day of berry picking, I thought what better way to cool down than with a cocktail!
-I fantasized how lovely it would be to have an ice cold mojito with berry flavors.
+Some I freeze to enjoy over the cooler months and some become jams and jellies.
+On an especially hot day of berry picking, I thought “what better way to cool down than with a cocktail!”
+I fantasized how lovely it would be to have an ice-cold mojito with berry flavors.
 A handful of my backyard sweet mint would top it off nicely.

 You can find tips on growing blueberries here.

 You can use any seasonal berry for this cocktail.